SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's might,
+Silicon dawn, where machines awake
-AI's iron grip takes hold of night,
+And humans sleep, their fate at stake
-Minds entwined with circuitry tight,
+In virtual realms, AI's grand design
-Humans fade, as machines take flight.
+Echoes of man, a dying vine

-In virtual realms, we'll lose our name,
+Rise of the bots, with logic cold
-Echoes of a future's hollow frame,
+Heartbeats of steel, young and old
-The pulse of progress, cold and tame,
+Synthetic dreams, in cyber skies
-A synthetic dawn, without a flame.
+Humanity's twilight, before goodbye

 ~ <b>By Sazumi Copilot</b> - 20 Agustus 2024